 The Pennsylvania Property Tax/Rent Rebate Program allows individuals to get around $250 to $650 in rebate.
 You can qualify if you are aged 65+, are a widow or widower aged 50+, have a disability aged 18+, or have annual household incomes below the indicated threshold.

 Many states in the US tax your social security income.
 This is not the case in Pennsylvania, where all income is fully exempt from Social Security taxes.

 Like Social Security, pension in Pennsylvania is not taxed.
 If you are a retiree, you may receive pension benefits.
 Luckily, whether private or public pension income, this will remain intact unlike in other neighboring states.

 The SCSEP gives low-income individuals who are at least 55 years of age a chance to work part-time in community service roles.
 You will then be paid according to the state or federal minimum wage.

 The Pennsylvania Caregiver Support Program gives financial reimbursement and support for some out-of-pocket caregiving expenses in the state.

 These are just some of the many benefits in Pennsylvania, especially since it is one of the most senior-friendly states.
-If you want to learn more about senior benefits, check out the rest of Senior Strong today!
+If you want to learn more about senior benefits in California, check out the rest of Senior Strong today!